-Lake Weston Elementary uses the MTSS process as a catalyst to promote change within the school focusing on student progress, student achievement, and school improvement.
-Through the delivery model of service, the team provides support to the school and teachers as it relates to academic and behavioral concerns.
-Meeting on a monthly basis, the team will focus on CORE curriculum areas, school based curriculum, methods of instruction, school based resources, and the classroom environment to continually increase student progress, student achievement, and school improvement.
-The team focuses on disaggregation of student data, grade level instructional focus calendars, instructional pacing, differentiated instruction, and prior and current interventions being implemented.
-Members of the MTSS school based team will meet with grade levels, and individual teachers, to assess the progress of identified students who currently receive interventions and students needing the added benefits of the MTSS process.
-In the disaggregation of student, teacher, and school day, trends will be identified as they relate to the MTSS process of intervening.
-Also being evaluated within MTSS will be the effectiveness of current intervention plans determining the need to continue or modify.
-The principal and assistant principal will monitor lesson plans and classroom instruction on a weekly basis to ensure quality CORE instruction and quality interventions are occurring within the classroom for appropriate students.
-The principal and assistant principal will oversee the administration of summative and formative assessments, collection of data reports, disaggregation of student data, data meetings, and instructional plans as they align to student data.
-The MTSS team will assist teachers in the Florida Continuous Improvement Model as they regularly assess students using Performance Matters mini-assessments to determine if students need reinstruction and intervention on disaggregated data.
-The principal and the assistant principal will assume responsibility in providing to the MTSS team, school based leadership team, curriculum coaches, and teacher's data results, disaggregation of data, data trainings, and other appropriate professional development as it relates to the MTSS process and student achievement.
-Assisting teachers in best practices, the Reading Coach and Math Coach will model, guide, and assist teacher with high-yield instructional strategies, skills, and techniques as it relates to increasing student achievement.

-Additionally, the math and Reading Coach will be responsible for responding to the disaggregated data specific to their curriculum focus developing and implementing professional development in their area of specialty.
-Assisting exceptional education teachers, resource teachers, and classroom based teacher, the Staffing Specialist will respond to the appropriate data proving MTSS training and data tracking of exceptional education students and students involved in the MTSS process.
-Strategies, resources, and materials will be provided as needed to assist in the instruction of exceptional education students and students making minimal learning gains within the MTSS process.
-The compliance teacher will be responsible for monitoring the progress and implementation of interventions and strategies for identified ELL students ensuring intervention plans remain ESOL compliant and necessary resources are provided.
+Lake Weston Elementary uses the Multi-Tiered Support System (MTSS) process as a catalyst to promote change within the school focusing on student progress, student achievement, and school improvement.
+Through MTSS process, the Administrative Team provides support to the students and teachers as it relates to academic and behavioral concerns.
+The team will focus on CORE curriculum areas, school based curriculum, methods of instruction, school based resources and the classroom environment to continually increase student achievement and promote school improvement.
+The team focuses on disaggregation of student data, grade level instructional focus calendars, instructional pacing, differentiated instruction and current interventions being implemented.
+Members of the MTSS school based team will meet with grade levels and individual teachers, to assess the progress of identified students who currently receive interventions and students needing the added benefits of the MTSS process.
+This careful monitoring of the process of evaluating and determining individual student data trends will be facilitated through this data meeting process.
+We will continuously monitor the effectiveness of current intervention plans and determine the need to continue or modify plans.
+The Principal and Assistant principal will monitor lesson plans and classroom instruction on a weekly basis to ensure that quality CORE instruction and quality interventions are occurring within the classroom.
+The Administrative Team will oversee the development and administration of summative and formative assessments, collection of data reports, data meetings and instructional plans as they align to student data.
+The MTSS team will assist teachers in the Florida Continuous Improvement Model as they regularly assess students using common assessments to determine if students need re-teaching and intervention based on data.
+Assisting teachers in best practices, the Reading Coach and Math Coach will model, guide, and assist teachers with high-yield instructional strategies and techniques as it relates to increasing student achievement.
+Additionally both the Math and Reading Coach will be responsible for responding to the disaggregated data specific to their curriculum focus by developing and implementing professional development to support improvement in their area of specialty.
+Assisting exceptional education teachers, resource teachers, and classroom based teachers, the Staffing Specialist will respond to the appropriate data providing MTSS training and support of data tracking of exceptional education students and students involved in the MTSS process.
+Strategies, resources and materials will be provided as needed to assist in the instruction of exceptional education students and students making minimal learning gains within the MTSS process.
+The compliance teacher will be responsible for supporting the progress and implementation of interventions and strategies for identified ELL students ensuring intervention plans remain English for Speakers of Other Languages (ESOL) compliant and the necessary resources are provided.